 Approval-ready formatting

-The output isn't a worksheet -- it's a formatted recommendation and two email templates that are ready to send without additional editing.
+The output is a formatted recommendation and two email templates, ready to send without additional editing.

 Compensation decisions compound.
 Getting them right from the start matters.

 An underdocumented salary offer creates problems long after the hire.
 Equity reviews surface inconsistencies.
 Audits expose missing rationale.
 Employees compare notes.
-The cost of a poorly documented placement decision doesn't stay in the offer stage -- it follows the employee into their tenure.
+The cost of a poorly documented placement decision carries forward — into performance conversations, equity reviews, and the employee's understanding of their own standing.